reginabarzilaygroup/Sybil/README.md

 python train.py
 ```

 See our [documentation](docs/readme.md) for a full description of Sybil's training parameters.
+Additional information on the training process can be found on the [train](https://github.com/reginabarzilaygroup/Sybil/tree/train) branch of this repository.

 ## LDCT Orientation